 Doctors will perform physical exams along with diagnostic tests including:

-- Blood Tests: Complete blood count (CBC), coagulation profile (PT/INR, aPTT), liver function tests.
+- Blood Tests: Complete blood count (CBC), coagulation profile (PT/INR, aPTT), and sometimes liver function tests.

-- Biopsy: In rare cases where malignancy is suspected.
+- Biopsy: In uncommon cases where an unusual lesion or malignancy is suspected.

 Nutritional Impact on Bruising Healing Time